On the morning of July 15, 1997, Gianni Versace walked to a café not far from his Miami Beach mansion to buy an Italian newspaper.

 Authorities concluded that Cunanan happened upon the empty boat and, needing a place to hide out, had made himself at home.

-Maureen Orth wrote in Vanity Fair in September 1997 that she had spent two months gathering information on Cunanan, whose life and alleged crimes were ripe for the investigating anyway, before Versace was killed.
+Orth wrote in Vanity Fair in September 1997 that she had spent two months gathering information on Cunanan, whose life and alleged crimes were ripe for the investigating anyway, before Versace was killed.

 As authorities and reporters tried to make sense of Cunanan's cross-country killing spree, stories started to pour forth of the young man's charm and infectious personality, as well as his bizarre, erratic behavior.
 Raised Catholic, he was a former altar boy whose homosexuality shocked his devout parents but whose seeming comfort in his own skin won him many admirers.
-He was a party boy but he also frequently enjoyed the company of rich, older men who took care of him, lavishing him with gifts and cash in exchange for companionship.
+He was allegedly a party boy but also enjoyed the company of rich, older men who took care of him, lavishing him with gifts and cash in exchange for companionship.

 "He liked S&M," Erik Greenman, Cunanan's roommate in San Diego before he left for Minneapolis, told Orth.
 "He was more the tying-up-and-whips type—just the degradation, not the asphyxiation."